IntegralEquations/Inti.jl/docs/src/index.md

 ]add Inti
 ```

-Alternatively, you can install the latest version of Inti.jl from the `main` branch using:
+Alternatively, one can install the latest version of Inti.jl from the `main` branch using:

 ```julia
 using Pkg; Pkg.add(;url = "https://github.com/IntegralEquations/Inti.jl", rev = "main")
 ```

-Change `rev` if you need a different branch or a specific commit hash.
+Change `rev` if a different branch or a specific commit hash is desired.

 ## Installing weak dependencies